minkeymouse/nowcasting-kr/STATUS.md

 **What Was NOT Done This Iteration:**
 - ❌ **No Python code changes** - No Python code files modified this iteration (only documentation updated)
 - ❌ **No new experiments run** - No new training, forecasting, or backtesting executed this iteration (Agent cannot execute scripts per user rules)
-- ❌ **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests not re-run to verify fixes work
+- ❌ **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests not re-run to verify fixes work (models exist, can verify now)
-- ❌ **DDFM improvements NOT tested with new results** - Code implemented but forecasting not re-run to compare with baseline
+- ❌ **DDFM improvements NOT verified with new results** - Code implemented but forecasting not re-run to compare with baseline (results exist but may be from before improvements)
 - ❌ **Phase 0 correlation analysis NOT executed** - Function exists, can run without training (~15 min, no training required)
 - ❌ **Baseline metrics analysis NOT executed** - Instructions added to ISSUES.md but not yet run
 - ❌ **PDF not compiled** - Report sections ready but compilation requires manual execution (Agent cannot execute scripts)

-**Critical State (CORRECTED - Previous Documentation Was Incorrect):**
+**Critical State:**
 - **Models**: ✅ **TRAINED** - `checkpoint/` contains 12 model.pkl files (trained Dec 9 02:35-02:47).
 All 12 models exist: 3 targets × 4 models (ARIMA, VAR, DFM, DDFM)
 - **Backtests**: ❌ **ALL FAILED** - All 6 DFM/DDFM backtest JSON files show "status": "failed" with CUDA tensor conversion errors.
 Code is fixed (`.cpu().numpy()` pattern added) but backtests not yet re-run to verify fixes work
-- **Forecasting**: ⚠️ **RESULTS EXIST** - `outputs/experiments/aggregated_results.csv` exists (264 rows).
+- **Forecasting**: ⚠️ **RESULTS EXIST** - `outputs/experiments/aggregated_results.csv` exists (265 lines: 264 data rows + 1 header).
 Results may be from runs before latest code improvements.
 Cannot determine if results reflect latest improvements without re-running forecasting
-- **Tables/Plots**: ✅ **EXIST** - All required tables and plots exist from previous regeneration (Dec 9 09:24), correctly reflect current state (forecasting results exist, nowcasting all failed)
+- **Tables/Plots**: ✅ **EXIST** - All required tables and plots exist from previous regeneration (Dec 9 09:36), correctly reflect current state (forecasting results exist, nowcasting all failed)

 **Action Required for Next Iteration:**
 - **PRIORITY 1 (Critical)**: Re-run backtesting - Models exist, Step 1 should run `bash agent_execute.sh backtest` to verify CUDA tensor conversion fixes work